 New Zealand Maritime Museum

 Trish Clark is dedicated to excellence and can demonstrate extensive specialist knowledge and international experience and networks, and proven long-term qualitative judgments since 1982.
-Independent expert art advice, completely impartial and client-centred, is the cornerstone of all art consultancy undertaken for the private, public and commercial sectors since 1988.
+Independent expert art advice, completely impartial and client-centred, is the cornerstone of her art consultancy undertaken for the private, public, not-for-profit and commercial sectors since 1988.

 Her regular international engagement throughout the 25 year period of consultancy resulted in strong links with artists, curators, institutions and galleries around the world, under-pinning the current Trish Clark Gallery, which she re-opened in 2014, once free of family responsibilities.
 She has curated numerous public and private projects and exhibitions, and manages extensive art collections for leading corporate and private clients.
 Clark has authored a number of private books on art collections, and co-edited Alan Miller New Zealand Photographs, 2010, and co-edited with Professor Wystan Curnow, Pleasures and Dangers: Artists of the Nineties, Longmans, 1991.